-Individuals in recovery can benefit from a healthy diet and a vitamin regimen.* Vitamin B in general, and particularly vitamins B1 (thiamin), B3 (niacin) and B5 (Pantothenic Acid) play a role in turning sugars into energy.
-Pork is one of the best sources of B1, other sources include cereals and nuts.
-B2 can also be found in pork and fortified cereals, as well as, salmon and swordfish.
-Whole grains, milk, eggs, and liver are perhaps the best food sources for Pantothenic Acid.
+The vitamin B complex in general, and particularly vitamins B1 (thiamin), B3 (niacin) and B5 (Pantothenic Acid), play a role in turning sugars into energy.
+Vitamin B1 can be found in pork, cereals, and nuts.
+Niacin, or vitamin B3, can also be found in pork, as well as in fortified cereals, salmon, and swordfish.
+Whole grains, milk, eggs, and liver are perhaps the best food sources for B5, or Pantothenic Acid.

-Meanwhile, B6 and B12 play important roles in producing blood cells and the health of the nervous system.
-Both of these important vitamins are frequently depleted by years of heavy drinking.
-Good sources for both of these are meat.
-Additionally, B6 is found in bananas, avocados, and peanuts.
-B12 is only found in animal by products; however, this list includes dairy and eggs.
+Vitamins B6 and B12 play important roles in producing blood cells and supporting the health of the nervous system.
+B6 and B12 can be depleted by years of heavy drinking.
+Good sources for both of these vitamins are meat.
+Other good sources of vitamin B6 include bananas, avocados, and peanuts.
+Vitamin B12 is only found in animal byproducts, which includes dairy and eggs.

-Vitamin C, plays an important role in keeping the skin healthy, and plays an equally important role in the health of bones, teeth and blood vessels.
-Deficiencies in vitamin C can also be responsible for irritability, weakness and muscle fatigue.
-The best and most consumed source of vitamin C in the United States is orange juice from frozen concentrate.
-Other sources of vitamin C include citrus fruits, broccoli, potatoes and cantaloupe.
+Vitamin C helps to keep the skin healthy, and plays an equally important role in the health of bones, teeth and blood vessels.
+Deficiencies in vitamin C can cause symptoms that include irritability, weakness and muscle fatigue.
+The best source of vitamin C in the United States is orange juice from frozen concentrate (more of the vitamin is preserved when the oranges are frozen).
+Other sources of vitamin C include broccoli and cantaloupe.